EMBRYOPSIDA Pirani & Prado

 [GERANIALES + MYRTALES]: ellagic acid +; K persistent in fruit.

-Bark flaky; flavonols only, myricetin, methylated ellagic acid +; cork cambium deep seated, (polyderm +); vessel elements?; pits vestured; libriform fibres septate; tension wood +; secondary phloem stratified; vascular bundles bicollateral, internal phloem + [= intraxylary phloem]; nodes 1:1; (spirally-thickened tracheoids +); cuticle waxes often 0; branching from current flush [all?]; leaves opposite, lamina with brochidodromous venation, margin entire, (stipules +, small), ?= colleters +; inflorescence racemose; (flowers 4-merous); hypanthium +, nectariferous; K valvate, C clawed; A incurved in bud; pollen with pseudocolpi; G inferior, (transseptal bundles +), style long, minor stylar bundles +, stigma wet; ovules many/carpel, micropyle bistomal and zig-zag, inner integument ca 2 cells across; antipodal cells ephemeral; (mesotesta sclerotic), exotegmen cells tracheidal, endotesta crystalliferous; endosperm at most slight. - 9 families, 380 genera, 11027 species.
+Bark flaky; flavonols only, myricetin, methylated ellagic acid +; cork cambium deep seated, (polyderm +); vessel elements?; pits vestured; libriform fibres septate; tension wood +; secondary phloem stratified; (interxylary phloem +), internal phloem + [= intraxylary phloem, vascular bundles bicollateral]; nodes 1:1; (spirally-thickened tracheoids +); cuticle waxes often 0; branching from current flush [all?]; leaves opposite, lamina with secondary veins joining an intramarginal vein [brochidodromous venation], margin entire, (stipules +, small), ?= colleters +; inflorescence racemose; (flowers 4-merous); hypanthium +, nectariferous; K valvate, C clawed; A incurved in bud; pollen with pseudocolpi; ovary inferior, (transseptal bundles +), style long, minor stylar bundles +, stigma wet; ovules many/carpel, micropyle bistomal and zig-zag, inner integument ca 2 cells across; antipodal cells ephemeral; (mesotesta sclerotic), exotegmen cells tracheidal, endotesta crystalliferous; endosperm at most slight. - 9 families, 380 genera, 11731 species.

 Plant-Animal Interactions.
 Lycaenidae caterpillars are quite commonly to be found on members of this order, especially Lythraceae, Myrtaceae, and Combretaceae (Fielder 1991, 1995).

 Chemistry, Morphology, etc. Several characters common in Myrtales may be apomorphies there.
 Raffinose and stachyose are common oligosaccharides in phloem exudate in Myrtaceae, Onagraceae, Lythraceae and Combretaceae, at least (Zimmermann & Ziegler 1975).
 Polyderm (alternating endodermal and parenchymatous layers laid down by a pericyclic meristem) is known from families like Onagraceae, Lythraceae, Myrtaceae, and probably Penaeaceae, at least (Mylius 1913), while in roots of some aquatic Lythraceae, Melastomataceae, Myrtaceae and Onagraceae (and Euphorbiaceae and Fabaceae) there is a distinctive lacunate cork produced from a pericyclic cork cambium (Little & Stockey 2006); there may also be lacunae in the stem polyderm produced in response to flooding (Lempe et al. 2001).
+The cork cambium is sometimes initiated in the superficial or mid-cortical position (e.g. Myrtaceae, Melastomataceae.
 Tracheoidal sclereids with spiral wall thickenings that are associated with the vein endings are known from Vochysiaceae, Lythraceae, Combretaceae, Melastomataceae, Alzateaceae and Penaeaceae (Sajo & Rudall 2002); their more general distribution needs to be checked.
-Since there is internal phloem, petiole and midrib bundles are often bicollateral.
-Weberling (2000) notes that "true rudimentary stipules" occur in Myrtaceae and most myrtalean families; stipules, when they occur, are indeed generally small, often not vascularized, and are likely to be colleters (see also Carr & Carr 1966; LaFrankie 2010; da Silva et al. 2012).
-Da Silva et al. (2012) noted that a diversity of colleter morphologies occurred in the family, although they did not record any colleters from Eucalypteae.
+Since there is internal phloem, petiole and midrib bundles are often bicollateral; Carlquist (2013) noted the occurrence of interxylary phloem in some Combretaceae, Melastomataceae, Onagraceae and Lythraceae.
+Weberling (2000) notes that "true rudimentary stipules" occur in Myrtaceae and most myrtalean families; stipules, when they occur, are indeed generally small, often not vascularized, and are likely to be colleters (see also Carr & Carr 1966; LaFrankie 2010; da Silva et al. 2012); colleters may also occur in the flowers (Pimentel et al. 2014).

 In Myrtaceae the calyx and corolla originate at about the same time, while in Lythraceae and Onagraceae the calyx is visible considerably before the corolla (Mayr 1969); it will be interesting to know the general distribution of this feature.
 Many Myrtales, including some Myrtaceae, have notably narrow petal bases, i.e., they are close to being clawed; the definition and distribution of clawed petals in Myrtales may have to be amended, but I have provisionally put "clawed petals" as a feature of the whole clade.
 Those taxa in which the stamens are straight in bud have short filaments, and the length of the style is correlated in part with the length of the hypanthial tube.
 Distinctive winged fruits are found in Combretaceae and rarely in Oenothera, and even more distinctive fruits that open by the placenta breaking through the ovary wall occur throughout Cuphea (Lythraceae) and in some Sonerila (Melastomataceae).
 The basic chromosome number for the order may be x = 12 (Graham et al. 1993).